feathermode/feathermode/articles/the-future-is-an-installable-web.md

 First, we have to remove the barriers that are put in place by social media platforms, app stores and intermediaries who restrict creators and users who should be able to build and explore digital stories freely.
 We are seeing a shift of control from the few to the many; the ability to create installable web apps and have complete control over how that app is accessed is a crucial benchmark in this new age of the web.

-If you are interested in turning your website into an  Progressive Web App, please contact me <a href="https://feathermode.com/#sign-up" target="_blank" rel="noopener">here</a>.
+If you are interested in turning your website into a Progressive Web App, please contact me <a href="https://feathermode.com/#sign-up" target="_blank" rel="noopener">here</a>.